 Did I review the Code of Conduct?

 The Code of Conduct clearly outlines your rights and responsibilities in regards to academic honesty and classroom conduct.
-The code can be found at http://www.grcc.edu/studentconduct.
-If you note behaviors or behaviors of concern on campus, please contact the Conduct Office at (616) 234-3531 or GRCC Police Department at (616) 234-4010.
+The code can be found at grcc.edu/studentconduct.
+If you note behaviors of concern on campus, please contact the Conduct Office at (616) 234-3531 or GRCC Police Department at (616) 234-4010.

-In this work, the College has selected Starfish EARLY ALERT from Starfish Retention Solutions Inc. to provide the ability for professors to raise flags (concerns) for students that are at risk.
+In this work, the college utilizes Early Alert to provide the ability for professors to raise flags (concerns) for students that are at risk.
 In addition, automated flags can be raised based on data in Blackboard such as not logging into an online course.
 These flags can be raised for a wide array of factors that can affect a student's retention and success.
 To use Early Alert, log into Blackboard and select the Early Alert tab.
 Additional information on using Early Alert can be found there.

-Do I know about the institution's Ethics/EEO procedures?
+Do I know about the Institution's Ethics and Equal Employment Opportunity (EEO) procedures?

 This system has been designed to provide students, staff, and members of the community with multiple means of reporting concerns regarding possible ethics violations.
 Every person has a responsibility to report facts giving rise to possible ethics violations to enable the college to conduct a prompt investigation and implement a timely and appropriate response.
 This system has been designed to ensure that reporting ethics concerns can be done easily and with assurance of confidentiality to the extent allowable under the law.